zpminer/zpminer/README.md

 # ZpMiner
 Zen Protocol miner for GPU (AMD or NVidia) and CPU on Windows or Ubuntu.
-ZpMiner is free to use and has a minimum 1% dev fee.
+ZpMiner is free to use and has a 1% dev fee.

 ## FAQ